British rule in Burma

-After the Third Anglo-Burmese War in 1885, Upper Burma was annexed, and the following year, the province of Burma in British India was created, becoming a major province (a lieutenant-governorship) in 1897.
-This arrangement lasted until 1937, when Burma began to be administered separately by the Burma Office under the Secretary of State for India and Burma.
+After the Third Anglo-Burmese War in 1885, Upper Burma was annexed, and the following year, the province of Burma in British ruled India was created, becoming a major province (a lieutenant-governorship) in 1897.
+This arrangement lasted until 1937, when Burma was separated from English ruled India and made a separate Crown Colony administered by the Burma Office under the Secretary of State for India and Burma.
 British rule was disrupted during the Japanese occupation of much of the country during World War II.
 Burma achieved independence from British rule on 4 January 1948.

-Burma is sometimes referred to as "the Scottish Colony" owing to the heavy role played by Scotsmen in colonising and running the country, one of the most notable being Sir James Scott.
-It was also known for the heavy role played by Indian elites in managing and administering the colony, especially while it was still a part of the British Raj; some historians have called this a case of co-colonialism.
+Burma is sometimes referred to as "the Scottish Colony" owing to the outsized role played by Scotsmen in colonising and running the country, one of the most notable being Sir James Scott.
+It was also known for the important role played by Indian immigrants in managing and administering the colony, especially while it was still a part of the British Raj; some historians have called this a case of co-colonialism.

-Prior to British conquest
+Before the British conquest

-Because of its location, trade routes between China and India passed through the country, keeping Burma wealthy through trade, although self-sufficient agriculture was still the basis of the economy.
-Indian merchants travelled along the coasts and rivers (especially the Irrawaddy River) throughout the regions where the majority of Burmese lived, bringing Indian cultural influences into the country that still exist there today.
+Because of its location, trade routes of Southeast Asia passed through the country, keeping Burma wealthy through trade, although self-sufficient agriculture was still the basis of the economy.
+Indian merchants travelled along the coasts and rivers (especially the Irrawaddy River) throughout the regions where the majority of Burmese lived, resulting in the assimilation of many Indians into the Bamar population.
 As Burma had been one of the first Southeast Asian countries to adopt Buddhism on a large scale, it continued under the British as the officially patronised religion of most of the population.

-Before the British conquest and colonisation, the ruling Konbaung dynasty practised a tightly centralized form of government.
+The ruling Konbaung dynasty practised a tightly centralised form of government.
 The king was the chief executive with the final say on all matters, but he could not make new laws and could only issue administrative edicts.
 The country had two codes of law, the Dhammathat and the Hluttaw, the centre of government, was divided into three branches—fiscal, executive, and judicial.
 In theory, the king was in charge of all of the Hluttaw, but none of his orders got put into place until the Hluttaw approved them, thus checking his power.
 Further dividing the country, provinces were ruled by governors, who were appointed by the Hluttaw, and villages were ruled by hereditary headmen approved by the king.